momofssd/po_pdf_extract_openai_test/README.md

 # Streamlit PDF Purchase Order Extractor for SAP Integration

 A Streamlit-based web application for extracting and processing purchase order information from PDF documents.
-This application uses OpenAI's GPT-4o model to intelligently extract key information from purchase order PDFs, match it with customer master data, and export it in a format ready for SAP ERP data entry via VBS scripting.
+This application uses OpenAI's GPT-4o model to intelligently extract key information from purchase order PDFs, match it with customer master data, and export it in a format ready for SAP ERP data entry via EDI integration or scripting.

 **Try the deployed application here: [https://poextrationopenai.streamlit.app/](https://poextrationopenai.streamlit.app/)**